DigitalTwinSocCyberRange/DigitalTwinCyberrange/README.md

 ### Create Firestore Collection
-- Within a Firebase project create **Firestore collection named "cyberrangeDashboard"** as described [here](https://firebase.google.com/docs/firestore/quickstart).
+1. Within a Firebase project create a **Firestore collection named "cyberrangeDashboard"** as described [here](https://firebase.google.com/docs/firestore/quickstart).
-- To link the cyber range to your collection copy the **firebaseConfig** object from the firebase console (Settings -> General) as described [here](https://firebase.google.com/docs/web/setup#config-object) and add it to the configruation file [firebase.js](https://github.com/DigitalTwinSocCyberrange/frontendCyberrange/blob/main/src/firebase.js).
+2. To link the cyber range to your collection copy the **firebaseConfig** object from the firebase console (Settings -> General) as described [here](https://firebase.google.com/docs/web/setup#config-object) and add it to the configruation file [firebase.js](https://github.com/DigitalTwinSocCyberrange/frontendCyberrange/blob/main/src/firebase.js).
--
 ### Create user data
-- Create a list containing the user data with a tuple of userID, username and round
+1. Create a list containing the user data with a tuple of userID, username and round

 | userID        | username           | round  |
 | ------------- |:-------------:| -----:|